sabrinara/FitFlex-server/README.md

-# Product Management API
+# FlexFit-A fitness equipment selling website

-This is a simple Product Management API built with Node.js, Express.js, and MongoDB.
+This is a simple E-commerce website API built with Node.js, Express.js, and MongoDB.
 The API allows you to perform CRUD operations on products, as well as search, filter, and sort them.

 ## Features